-While it’s up for grabs as to whether Egret White is a warm gray or taupe, one thing it ISN’T is a greige.
-Greige paint colors tend to favour a green undertone, which is one hue that you WON’T find in Egret White.
+While it’s up for grabs whether Egret White is a warm gray or taupe, one thing it ISN’T is a greige.
+Greige paint colors favor a green undertone, which is one hue you WON’T find in Egret White.
 What WILL you find?
 Keep on reading!

-If you have a north-facing room, with the degree of gray in it, you can expect Egret White to lean a bit more into its gray side while DEFINITELY retaining some passive warmth.
+If you have a north-facing room, with a degree of gray in it, you can expect Egret White to lean a bit more into its gray side while DEFINITELY retaining some passive warmth.

 If you have a south-facing room or a room with a lot of western afternoon sunshine, Egret White will lean into its warm side without going FULL beige on you.

 Egret White has an LRV of 70, putting it in between the light and off-white range.
 If you have a dark room due to insufficient interior lighting or natural light, Egret White could look dingy and won’t come to life.
 On the other hand, if you have a VERY BRIGHT ROOM, Egret White WILL wash out quite a bit – as will any color with a higher LRV like this.
 This is thanks to its LRV AND lack of obvious color.

 Not sure what LRV is?
 It could save your paint lovin’ life – read all about it HERE.

 WHAT ARE EGRET WHITE’S UNDERTONES?

 Egret White has subtle undertones nodding toward a warm violet, so a violet with a wink o’ pink in it.
 These undertones are SUPER passive but could show up to the party more if you partner them with a surface with green hues.
 You might also notice them if you’re sensitive to these undertones.
 Just keep in mind, that if we take these undertones away entirely, you’ll switch into the greige world, with green undertones.

 In the right situation, you might see Egret White leaning just a weeee tiny bit into BEIGE – it’s quite the chameleon, and it’s all so subtle that it can be left up to personal perception.